My Story

 Here's the reality.

-There are countless articles, videos, and programs that say you can start a successful online business in 1 day, earn your first $1,000 in an hour, build a website in 30 mins, etc. The truth is those are just clickbait headlines that leave so many people disillusioned when they try and fail to start a business.
+There are countless articles, videos, and programs that say you can start a successful online business in 1 day, earn your first $1,000 in an hour, build a website in 30 mins, etc. The truth is, those are mostly clickbait headlines that leave so many people disillusioned when they try and fail to start a business.

 Here's a 100% real picture of what it was like starting a small business the first couple years: